A Guide To Selling Your Home – Part 7: Closing The Selling Process

 Now, you can start the negotiation process by accepting the offer or rejecting it, or countering it.
 It is followed by successive counter-offers between you and the buyer until a mutually satisfactory agreement is reached or the negotiations collapse.

-Price Negotiation: The price negotiation revolves around that price which you set for selling your home.
+Price Negotiation: The price negotiation revolves around the price that you set for selling your home.
 So, keep a fair and reasonable price to avoid any contention.

 The Asking Price vs The Bottom Line: It’s always essential to work out your strategy in advance and decide on your asking price and bottom line price.
 Always keep the bottom line price as your secret and never mention this figure to your counterparts during the negotiation.